 Food Cravings & Aversions

-Hormones can throw a lot of things in your body out of whack during early pregnancy, including your senses.
+Hormones can throw many things in your body out of whack during early pregnancy, including your senses.
 Pregnant women are often more sensitive to odor and taste, making the thought of certain foods repulsive.
 At the same time, these hormonal changes and constant hunger (you’re eating for two, after all) can make you crave certain other foods, even ones you wouldn’t normally pick out of a snack lineup.
-Food cravings or aversions accompanied by other symptoms, such as nausea, can be an early indicator of pregnancy.
+Food cravings or aversions accompanied by other symptoms, such as nausea, can indicate pregnancy early.

 Have you been experiencing any of the above symptoms and wondering if you could be pregnant?
 Make an appointment at South Avenue Women’s Services in Rochester!